Marine charged in Jan. 6 riot is arrested in N.Y. for selling forged vaccine cards to unvaccinated, including other military members

 “As alleged, by deliberately distributing fraudulent COVID-19 vaccination cards to the unvaccinated, the defendants put military and other communities at risk of contracting a virus that has already claimed nearly one million lives in this country,” Brooklyn U.S. Attorney Breon Peace said in a statement.

-Liu was charged in October with four misdemeanor counts of trespassing and disorderly conduct related to his presence at the U.S. Capitol on Jan.
-6, 2021, when insurrectionists overtook the government landmark where Congress had convened to certify the election results, expressing rage over results of the 2020 presidential election.
+Liu was charged in October with four misdemeanor counts of trespassing and disorderly conduct related to his presence at the Capitol on Jan.
+6, 2021, when insurrectionists overtook the government landmark where Congress had convened to certify the presidential election results, expressing rage that Joe Biden had been determined the winner.

-The mob was inspired by former president Donald Trump and his supporters, who made unfounded claims of election fraud and sought to overturn the valid results of the contest.
+The mob was inspired by President Donald Trump and his supporters, who made unfounded claims of election fraud and sought to overturn the valid results of the contest.

-Many believers in disinformation are also opposed to the coronavirus vaccine and have expressed outrage at mandates imposed by governments and workplaces.
-The vaccine has been deemed safe for most people by an overwhelmingly large percentage of public health officials and scientists.
+Many believers of election disinformation are also opposed to the coronavirus vaccines and have expressed outrage at mandates imposed by governments and workplaces.
+The vaccines have been deemed safe by an overwhelmingly large percentage of public health officials and scientists.

 Rodriguez was expected to be released on a $100,000 bond.
 Both men pleaded not guilty to the charges.